-When to Go to an Urgent Care Vs Emergency Room (ER)
+When Should You Go to Urgent Care vs Emergency Room (ER)

 These are general guidelines on when to go to an urgent care VS Emergency Room (ER), this not a medical advise.